AN INDEPENDENT COMMUNITY SPACE

 Support local businesses, small enterprises and community groups

-Advocate for workers’ and freelancers’ rights
+Support public interest groups that advocate for workers’ and freelancers’ rights

 Foster an intentionally intergenerational, anti-sexist, and anti-racist community

-programming for teens
+programming for all age groups

-a library & equipment/supplies share
+a library & supplies share

 a public recording studio